-College-bound Seniors across the country are required to take these tests.
-Most of them are students who are now panicking at the last minute.
+College-bound Seniors across the country are required to take standardized tests, usually the SAT or ACT.
+Many of them are students that put it off and who are now panicking at the last minute.
 BIG MISTAKE… but wait I’m getting ahead of myself.
-Let’s take a minute to look at the top 5 things that I share with students wanting to prepare for the SAT/ACT.
+Let’s take a minute to look at the top 5 things that I share with students wanting to prepare for the SAT or ACT.

 2) Thoroughly study the selected vocabulary.
 There are many great FREE websites that offer extensive vocabulary lists that should be studied.
 The one that I use with my students is A Major Test.
 This site has an awesome vocabulary list divided into 10 smaller (still extensive) lists.
 Students should go over each list, and highlight the words that they don’t know.
-Put the word and definition on an index card, and carry them with them.
+Put the words and definitions that they don’t know on an index card, and carry them with them.
 They can pop them out when they have minute waiting in line, etc.

 4) Take practice tests.
 Again, there are lots of great websites with free practice tests that allow the student to take a test and get immediate feedback on how they are doing.
 A Major Tests has some great sample tests, and the SAT study book that the College Board puts out has 10 full length practice tests.
 Take advantage of these.
 Don’t wait until the last minute with this strategy either.
 Take a practice test once a month throughout the year prior to the SAT test.